tomzx/blog.tomrochette.com-content/agi/automated-project-management/article.md

 * Obtain answers to questions developers have about the features they are working on
 * Create, update, assign, and link issues for every element of development that needs to be tracked

+# Ideas
+* Use schema.org as a list of property to bootstrap a new user/project/etc.

 # See also

 # References